-- a) The Commission shall complete all necessary tasks to fill permanent staff positions as per the commission's organizational structure as approved by GON, to be recruited via the Public Service Commission in accordance with the Commission's Employees Administration Bylaw, upon approval from the Ministry of Finance. - b) Until permanent staff are recruited, temporary contracts will be issued to alternative candidates identified by the PSC.
+- a) The Commission shall complete all necessary tasks to fill permanent staff positions as per its organizational structure (as approved by the GoN).
+The recruitment process will be led by the Public Service Commission in accordance with the Commission's Employees Administration Bylaws, upon approval from the Ministry of Finance. - b) Until permanent staff are recruited, temporary contracts will be issued to alternative candidates identified by the PSC.
 Additionally, a few staff members will be hired on a contractual basis to ensure that ERC functions seamlessly.